RayMick/cs7641-weka-jython/README.md

 Sample code for using jython with WEKA machine learning toolkit
 for supervised learning classifiers on the iris dataset.

 Examples for both Weka 3.6 and 3.7.
-3.7 seems to be more robust.

 Requirements:
 java must be in path